Cognigy/Documentation/docs/en/docs/live-agent/automation-rules.md

 - Add a name and a description
 - Select event as Conversation Created
 - Add two conditions and join them with the AND operator, Condition 1 - Conversation Status as Open and Condition 2 - Inbox as Agent Assist bot-default from the dropdown.
 - Add an action - Assign a team and select the team sales from the dropdown.
-(A team needs be created before)
+(A team needs to be created before)

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-add-automation-rules.png" width="100%" alt="Live Agent Add Automation Rules" />